chrisjmccormick/chrisjmccormick.github.io/_posts/2018-06-15-applying-word2vec-to-recommenders-and-advertising.md

 > "Researchers from the Web Search, E-commerce and Marketplace domains have realized that just like one can train word embeddings by treating a sequence of words in a sentence as context, the same can be done for training embeddings of user actions by treating sequence of user actions as context." - Mihajlo Grbovic, Airbnb

+## So What?
+word2vec (and other word vector models) have revolutionized Natural Language Processing by providing much better vector representations for words than past approaches.
+In the same way that word embeddings revolutionized NLP, item embeddings are revolutionizing recommendations.

+User activity around an item encodes many abstract qualities of that item which are difficult to capture by more direct means.
+For instance, how do you encode qualities like "architecture, style and feel" of an Airbnb listing?

+The word2vec approach has proven successful in extracting these hidden insights, and being able to compare, search, and categorize items on these abstract dimensions opens up a lot of opportunities for smarter, better recommendations.
+Commercially, Yahoo saw a 9% lift in CTR when applying this technique to their advertisements, and AirBNB saw a 21% lift in CTR on their Similar Listing carousel, a product that drives 99% of bookings along with search ranking.

+## Four Production Examples
 Every e-commerce, social media, or content sharing site has this kind of user activity, so this approach appears to have _very_ wide applicability.
 In the following sections I’ll summarize four publicized use cases of this technique which have been put into production:
 * Music recommendations at Spotify and Anghami
 * Listing recommendations at Airbnb